 Any mark-to-market election made by a U.S. Holder for the common shares will also apply to any common shares acquired upon exercise of a Pre-Funded Warrant.
 As a result, if a mark-to-market election has been made by a U.S. Holder with respect to common shares, any common shares received upon the exercise of a Pre-Funded Warrant will automatically be marked-to-market in the year of exercise.
 Because a U.S. Holder's holding period for common shares received upon the exercise of Pre-Funded Warrants includes the period during which such U.S. Holder held the Pre-Funded Warrants, a U.S. Holder will be treated as making a mark-to-market election with respect to such common shares after the beginning of such U.S. Holder's holding period for such common shares unless such common shares are acquired in the same tax year as the year in which the U.S. Holder acquired its Pre-Funded Warrants.
-Consequently, the adverse rules under Section 1291 described above generally will apply to the mark-to-market rules will apply to subsequent tax years.
+Consequently, the adverse rules under Section 1291 described above generally will apply to the mark-to-market gain realized in the tax year in which common shares are received upon the exercise of the Pre-Funded Warrants.
+However, the general mark-to-market rules will apply to subsequent tax years.